 However, motorists still have to deal with the problem of recharging.
 A motorist can fill up a petrol-powered car in one or two minutes but it still takes substantially longer to recharge an electric car’s battery.

 At the slowest end of the scale, are slow charging units, which are rated up to 3 kW.
-These primarily domestic chargers are designed to top up vehicles overnight.
+These primarily domestic chargers like the pro ev chargers should only be installed by professional ev charger installers and is designed to top up vehicles overnight.
 They typically take between 6 and 12 hours.